How to Message a Recruiter on LinkedIn in 2023 (Sample Messages)

 Questions Answered (Updated for 2023)

-- What is LinkedIn inmail
+• What is LinkedIn Inmail

-- How to reach out to a recruiter on LinkedIn
+• How to reach out to a recruiter on LinkedIn

-- LinkedIn message examples
+• LinkedIn message examples

-- How to send a note from the messaging page
+• How to send a note from the messaging page

-- What NOT to do when messaging recruiters
+• What NOT to do when messaging recruiters

-- Are LinkedIn messages private
+• Are LinkedIn messages private

-- How to respond to a recruiter on LinkedIn
+• How to respond to a recruiter on LinkedIn

+Is it okay to message a recruiter on LinkedIn?
 What do you do?
 What do you say?
-How do you let them know you’re interested?…
+How do you let them know you’re interested?
+We have the answers.

-How to Message a Recruiter on LinkedIn (Step by Step Directions)
+How to Message a Recruiter on LinkedIn (Step-by-Step Directions)

 1. Send A Connection Request With A Short Message Attached

-- The message can be as simple as introducing yourself and why you are connecting.
+The message can be as simple as introducing yourself and why you are connecting.
 This message typically needs to be less than 300 words long.

-- Example Message: “Hi (recruiters name)!
-My name is (your name) a sales manager for (company) in the Boston area.
-Just looking to connect with other’s in the local area.
+Example Message: “Hi (recruiters name)!
+My name is (your name), a sales manager for (company) in the Boston area.
+Just looking to connect with others in the local area.
 Hope you have a great day!?

 2. Send A Follow-Up LinkedIn Message To The Recruiter After An Accepted Connection

-- Mention your interest in the role and what you can do to benefit the company they are hiring for.
+Start by thanking them for accepting the request.
+Mention your interest in the role and what you can do to benefit the company they are hiring for.
 The message should be short and serve one purpose.

-- You can send hiring managers and recruiters LinkedIn messages even if there isn’t an open job available.
-If there is an open job though, they will often ask you to apply for the job online.
+You can send hiring managers and recruiters LinkedIn messages even if an open job is unavailable.
+However, if there is an available job, they will often ask you to apply online.
 Stay one step ahead and complete the application before discussing the role.

-- Example Message: “Thanks for connecting (recruiters name).
-I saw you had Sales Manager role open with (company).
+Example Message: “Thanks for connecting (recruiters name).
+I saw you had a Sales Manager role open with (company).
 After reading through the description, I believe my background and skillset would match well with what they are trying to accomplish in this position.
 Are you still accepting applicants at this time?
 I have attached my resume for reference.
-Thanks again for connecting and I hope you have a great rest of the day!”
+Thanks again for connecting, and I hope you have a great rest of the day!”

 3. Stick With It And Establish A Relationship

-- Often times, reaching out to recruiters on LinkedIn won’t produce results right away.
-Stick with it and keep in touch (without overdoing it).
-Don’t be obnoxious by emailing the recruiter every week asking if they have anything new available for you.
+Don’t be obnoxious by emailing the recruiter weekly to ask if they have anything new available.
 Instead, simply circle back on occasion (maybe every month or two).

-- If you can establish a great relationship, the recruiter will start reaching out to YOU with jobs that are a good match.
+If you can establish a great relationship, the recruiter will start reaching out to YOU with jobs that are a good match.

 Effective LinkedIn Message Examples

-- LinkedIn Message Sample #1: Hi (Recruiter).
-My name is (Name) and I’m a (Title).
+• LinkedIn Message Sample #1: Hi (Recruiter).
+My name is (Name), and I’m a (Title).
 If you have a second, I would love the chance to discuss how my (Specific Skill) and experiences might match the (Job Title) I’ve applied for (If You Already Applied).
-Thanks for connecting and I hope you have a great day!
+Thanks for connecting, and I hope you have a great day!

-- LinkedIn Message Sample #2: Hi (Recruiter).
+• LinkedIn Message Sample #2: Hi (Recruiter).
 Although we have never met or had the chance to work together, I’ve heard great things about (Company Name They Work For).
-I’m sure you are extremely busy but if there are any job openings around (Specific Role), I would love the chance to talk about why I might be a good fit.
-Thank you and have a great day!
+I’m sure you are extremely busy, but if there are any job openings around (Specific Role), I would love the chance to talk about why I might be a good fit.
+Thank you, and have a great day!

 Note: These are simple guides.
 Be sure to make the message unique and your own.